Rogers Development Fund

 - The loan is non-interest bearing.

-- The loan must be used exclusively for development costs, with expenditures for corporate overhead/producer fees not to exceed 10% of the total loan amount.
+- The loan must be used exclusively for development costs, with expenditures for corporate overhead/producer fees not to exceed 10% of the total Rogers Development loan amount (New: Corporate overhead/producer fees may be topped up by other funds to a maximum of 20%).

 - Acceptance of the loan shall include the right of the Program to audit all accounts and records of any individual and/or corporate Applicant, but only as related to the project(s) and the expenditures of the loan.